 HIIT (high intensity interval training) exercises are in abundance.
 We could list them all here, but that would be an exercise list that could go on for miles.

 These can be performed on cardio bikes, rowers, with a sled or even with a hill near your house by doing sprints.
 It’s about having high intensity all out speed for 30 seconds or so followed by around 1 minute of slower intensity and then switching between the two.

 This form of exercise really engages your brain and the muscles and gets your body working.

-Interested in getting more of the right exercises to help with your fat loss and based in the Blackburn area?
+Interested in getting more of the right exercises to help with your fat loss?
 Then head to this page and book in for your free consultation.